-RISM is also interested in further partnerships with databases of sources from projects that produce critical editions.
+RISM is also interested in further partnerships, including databases of sources from projects that produce critical editions.
 Data from such projects that are transferred to the RISM database should include links to the original databases and elements that are necessary for searching.

-During the reporting period, the RISM manuscript database increased by an additional 32,000 entries and it now contains a total of ca. 922,000 records.
+During the reporting period, 29,000 records were added to the RISM manuscript database and it now contains a total of ca. 951,000 records.

 After publishing the data for series A/II on microfiche in the 1980s and annually on CD-ROM beginning in 1994, RISM has offered the data free of charge in an online Internet catalog since July 2010.
 The development of the software for searching was made possible through collaboration between RISM and the Bayerische Staatsbibliothek in Munich and the Staatsbibliothek zu Berlin, Preußischer Kulturbesitz.
-Around 215,000 records have been added to the initial inventory of ca. 700,000 records to make a total of around 915,000 records.
-As outlined above, records from series A/I and a portion of B/I were additionally incorporated, so that the total number of records offered online has grown to 1,018,300.
-On average in 2015, the online catalog was visited by about 7,350 people per month over 35,000 visits (annually: 88,200 people with 418,200 page views).
+Around 250,000 records have been added to the initial inventory of ca. 700,000 records to make a total of 950,000 records.
+As outlined above, records from series A/I and a portion of B/I were additionally incorporated, so that the total number of records offered online has grown to 1,057,000.
+On average, the online catalog was visited by about 8,140 people per month over 38,750 visits (annually: 97,700 people with 465,000 page views).

 The new version of the online catalog has the ability to limit the results to records with links to digitized items, allowing users direct access to images of the source.
 This capability has found great popularity among RISM users.
-There are currently ca. 16,500 such links available.
+There are currently ca. 20,000 such links available.

 Since July 2013, the data in the online catalog have been available as open data and as linked open data since 2014.
 This service is directed at libraries that wish to import their records into local catalogs, or musicological projects that want to make a catalog of sources that covers a specific topic as a basis for research.
 The Zentralredaktion has developed tools to simplify the data delivery process, including an SRU interface.
-These tools are also used: using the SRU interface, for example, the data end up in the local catalogs of the Bibliotheksservicezentrum (Library Service Centre) in Konstanz, the Staatsbibliothek zu Berlin, and the Sächsische Landesbibliothek - Staats- und Universitätsbibliothek in Dresden (SLUB).
+These tools are also put into use: using the SRU interface, for example, the data end up in the local catalogs of the Bibliotheksservicezentrum (Library Service Centre) in Konstanz, the Staatsbibliothek zu Berlin, and the Sächsische Landesbibliothek - Staats- und Universitätsbibliothek in Dresden (SLUB).
 The research project Detmolder Hofmusik (Detmold Court Music) uses the data as a basis for further, detailed investigation of the material.
 It is RISM's wish that users take advantage of these services in order to share corrections or supplemental information with the Zentralredaktion.
 Additional tools will be developed for this.